Please confirm topic selection

 • Preferred setting

-• emergency room, operating room, ICU for close observation and frequent fluoroscopy/radiographs
+• emergency room, operating room, or ICU for close observation and frequent fluoroscopy or radiographs

 • Patient position

-• supine with reverse trendelenburg or use of arm and leg weights can help prevent patient migration to the top of the bed with addition of weights.
+• supine with reverse Trendelenburg, or the use of arm and leg weights, can help prevent patient migration to the top of the bed with the addition of weights

 • Sedation

-• small doses of diazepam can be administered to aid in muscle relaxation
+• small doses of diazepam may be administered to aid in muscle relaxation

-• however patient must remain awake and able to converse
+• patient must remain awake and able to converse

 • Pin Placement